-Odisha the land of diverse cultural heritage has numerous religious festivals round the year which are typical to that particular region and celebrated with great fan fare.
-The festivities are usually vibrant marked by colourful processions and huge gatherings and the entire region revels in the festive atmosphere.
+Odisha, the land of diverse cultural heritage, celebrates numerous religious festivals round the year, which are typical to the particular region.
+The festivities are usually vibrant, marked by colourful processions, huge gatherings, and the entire region revels in a festive atmosphere.
 We list down a few popular festivals of Odisha.

-The annual Chariot festival (Ratha Yatra) of Lord Jagannath and his siblings is the biggest festival celebrated in the state in terms of footfalls and following.
-The festival falls second day in bright fortnight of Aashaadha monthi.e.
-June/July.
-The festival is symbol of universal brotherhood, in the sense that the Lord comes out in the streets to meet with people of all caste, creed and communities.
+This is an annual chariot festival of Lord Jagannath and his siblings, and is the biggest festival celebrated in the state, in terms of footfalls and following.
+The festival falls on the second day in bright fortnight of Aashaadha month, during June/July.
+RathaYatra is a symbol of universal brotherhood, in the sense that the Lord comes out in the streets to meet with people of all caste, creed and communities.

-Shivaratri is a festival celebrates the meeting of Lord Shiva and Goddess Shakti.
-As per the Indian Mythology, Lord Shiva had appeared in form of Lingam at midnight of Maha Shivaratri.
-Hence Maha Shivaratri is also celebrated as the birth anniversary of Lord and has been observed with lot of fanfare and reverence since time immemorial.
+Shivaratri is a festival that celebrates the meeting of Lord Shiva and Goddess Shakti.
+As per the Indian Mythology, Lord Shiva appeared in the form of Lingam during the midnight of Maha Shivaratri.
+Hence, this festival is also celebrated as the birth anniversary of the Lord, and has been observed with a lot of fanfare and reverence, since time immemorial.

-The festival falls in the month of March/April during the festival devotees especially women fast the entire day and perform pujas (offer prayers) throughout the night for a long life of their husbands.
+The festival falls in the month of March/April, and during this time, devotees especially women, fast for the entire day, while offering prayers throughout the night, for a long life of their husband.

-The placing of the sacred lamp on top of the Lingaraja temple in the evening is the highlight of the festival.
+The placing of the sacred lamp on top of the Lingaraja temple in the evening is one of the highlights of this festival.

 The word Baliyatra literally means voyage to Bali.
 Each year during KartikaPurnima, people observe the ritual of ‘Boita Bandana’ by floating paper/cork boats, in ponds, rivers and other water bodies.
-This day marks the end of the Hindu holy month of Kartika (October-November) when the ‘Sadhabas’ (Seafarer’s) sailed off to the distant lands of Java, Sumatra, Bali, Borneo, Ceylon, Daman and Diu for trade on huge boats named as ‘Boita’
+This day marks the end of the Hindu holy month of Kartika (October-November) when the ‘Sadhabas’ (Seafarers) sailed off to the distant lands of Java, Sumatra, Bali, Borneo, Ceylon, Daman and Diu, for their trading activities, on huge boats named as ‘Boita’

-The festival is a reminder of the ancient glorious maritime trade traditions of Odisha& is as old as the state itself.
+Moreover, the festivity is a reminder of the ancient glorious maritime trade traditions of Odisha, and is as old as the state itself.

-Baliyatra is celebrated in most parts of Odisha, but is particularly celebrated with great fanfare in Cuttack.
-The seven day long fair now is a delight for people of all age group, from the rich traditional handicrafts to lips smacking Odia cuisine everything is available at the numerous stalls set up at the festival.
+Baliyatra is celebrated in most parts of Odisha, but particularly in Cuttack, it is celebrated with great fanfare.
+The seven-day long fair now is a delight for people of all age groups.
+From rich traditional handicrafts to lips smacking Odia cuisine and much more, everything is available at the numerous stalls set up here.

-The Saradiya (autumn) Durga Puja is celebrated with great pomp and show across the state in their typical fashion.
-Grand and colourfully illuminated puja pandals with dazzling lights, gigantic gates and huge tableaux are the hall marks of the festival.
+The Saradiya (autumn) Durga Puja is celebrated with great pomp and show across the state in its typical fashion.
+Grand and colourfully illuminated puja pandals with dazzling lights, gigantic gates and huge tableaux are the hallmarks of the festival.